 Best Light Conditions

-• Use sheer curtains to diffuse direct sunlight.
+- Use a sheer curtain to diffuse any direct sunlight.

 5. Temperature Stress